genagain/version-control-tutorial/README.md

 ## Push Branch

 When you are done with your feature, you push all of your changes to your branch.
-By doing this, all of the commits you've made on the branch can be incorporated in your software project.
-You are uploading all of the commits you've made on the branch to Github's cloud.
+By doing this, all of the commits you've made on the branch can be incorporated in your software project. **When pushing a branch, you are uploading all of the commits you've made on the branch to Github's cloud.**

 To push your branch, you run the following command:
 ```